 In the interests of standardisation, there will be only one teacher/Examiner per Centre.
-Where a Centre wishes to use additional teacher/Examiners, permission to do so must be sought from the Languages Group at Cambridge before the start of each Speaking test period.
-Permission to use more than one teacher/Examiner will only be granted on the understanding that teacher/ Examiners at the Centre work together to ensure a common approach to the conduct of the Speaking tests and the application of the mark scheme.
+Where a Centre wishes to use additional teachers/Examiners, permission to do so must be sought from the Cambridge International Level 1/Level 2 Certificate Languages Group at Cambridge before the start of each Speaking test period.
+Permission to use more than one teacher/ Examiner will only be granted on the understanding that teachers/Examiners at the Centre work together to ensure a common approach to the conduct of the Speaking tests and the application of the mark scheme.
 The sample the Centre submits to Cambridge should include the work of each teacher/Examiner and a Speaking Examination Working Mark Sheet should be submitted for each teacher/Examiner, with candidate names and numbers clearly entered.
 Please see paragraph 10 (Internal moderation) for further details.

-3 Materials for the Speaking test
+3 Materials for the Speaking tests